arvidn/libtorrent/branches/libtorrent_asio/docs/manual.rst

 from and uploaded to this peer.
 These numbers do not include the protocol chatter, but only the payload data.

-``id`` is the peer's id as used in the bit torrent protocol.
+``pid`` is the peer's id as used in the bit torrent protocol.
 This id can be used to extract 'fingerprints' from the peer.
 Sometimes it can tell you which client the peer is using.
 See identify_client()_